Cancellation (broadcasting): Saved from cancellation

 In 2018, Fox announced that it was cancelling the police procedural sitcom Brooklyn Nine-Nine, and police procedural urban fantasy Lucifer.
-Brooklyn Nine-Nine was subsequently picked up by NBC the following day.
-Lucifer was picked up by Netflix the following month.
+Brooklyn Nine-Nine was subsequently picked up by NBC the following day, while Lucifer was picked up by Netflix the following month.

 A show can instead be retooled if the network thinks that changes can be made to a struggling program that will make the show more profitable and/or higher-rated.
 In a retooling, characters may be replaced or recast, plots may be abandoned, and in extreme cases, continuity can be erased and the name of the show changed, depending on how extensive of a retool is undertaken.
 (In more extreme cases, a retooling can resemble a full reboot of the storyline.)
 One example of such a scenario was Lovers and Friends, which was placed on hiatus in May 1977 and was retitled as For Richer, For Poorer when it returned in December 1977; the program would end in September 1978.